Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 Additionallly, you can entreat your deity to bless your party once per day.
 You can cast a special version of Bless at 9th level; this version has a duration of 1 hour, does not require your concentration, cannot be dispelled, and persists in anti-magic zones.

 ### Healing Touch
-You learn the Healing Word, Cure Wounds, Revivify, and Mass Healing Word spells.
+You learn the Healing Word, Cure Wounds, Revivify, Mass Healing Word, and Heal spells.
 Wisdom is your spellcasting abillity for these spells.
 You gain the ability to cast each of these spells once without using a spell slot.
 Once you do so, you must complete a short or long rest before you can do so again.

 When you cast one of these spells using this feature, you may end one condition affecting that creature and the amount of healing increases by your level, or twice your level if the target is dead.